jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 > Everything that a user is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format. _([ucan.xyz](https://ucan.xyz/))_

-This entirely displaces the previous notion of identity as an object.
-There is no 'identity' to be managed.
+There is no 'identity' to be managed but rather a set of capabilities to be possessed.
 Public-key cryptography means that there isn't any sort of global registry of identities[^6].
-There is no easy way to figure out everything related to one person.
+There is no easy way to figure out all the information related to one identity unless that person purposefully makes it legible.

 [^6]: For those familiar with [[thoughts/Zooko's Triangle|Zooko's Triangle]], this is a secure + decentralized ID.